 Luc Melanson • Charis Wahl

 Every spring the little girl who lives next door to Rosario helps him plant vegetables.
 One spring, Rosario plants a fig tree, which soon bears sweet purple fruit.
 But when fall comes, he bends it over and buries it in the ground.
 What kind of magic is Rosario performing?

 The next spring, on planting day, the little girl and Rosario make holes for tomato plants, push in stakes for beans and plant other vegetables.
 Then Rosario begins to unearth the buried fig tree.
 It looks dead, for sure.
 But one hot sunny day, a fresh green leaf appears.

 Inspired by her next-door neighbor, Charis Wahl has written a sweet and simple story about a little girl’s first-hand experience with the magic of gardening.
 The story is complemented by Luc Melanson’s gently humorous illustrations.

 Charis Wahl is an author and editor of books for children and adults.
 She co-authored Doris McCarthy: My Life and co-edited Love, Hope, Optimism: An Informal Portrait of Jack Layton by Those Who Knew Him.
-Her next-door neighbor of thirty-five years inspired her to write Rosario’s Fig Tree.
+Her next-door neighbor of forty years inspired her to write Rosario’s Fig Tree.
 She lives in downtown Toronto.